About AFE Foundation

 Appointed to the CDC National Partnership to Eliminate Preventable Maternal Mortality.

 Led by lobbyist and AFE Survivor Pattie Shea, AFE Foundation board member Diana Masulli, and several other AFE survivors, Connecticut passed the first bill of its kind mandating the CT Department of Public Health provide education on AFE developed by the AFE Foundation to all labor and delivery clinicians and medical students in the state.

 Opened our office in Carlsbad, California and hired our second employee.

 Co-Founded MoMMA’s Voices, a national coalition of patient organizations and individuals working together to reduce maternal complications in pregnancy and the postpartum period.

-Joined into a formal collaboration with the world-renowned Perinatology Research Branch of the National Institutes of Health and Wayne State University expanding our registry and biorepository efforts and expertise.
+Held an International meeting on AFE with the world-renowned Perinatology Research Branch of the National Institutes of Health at Wayne State University.

 Published the first extensive manuscript in the American Journal of Obstetrics and Gynecology for Maternal Fetal Medicine on the key findings from the AFE Registry.

 Appointed to Maternal Mortality Review Committees in California and Connecticut.